 4. Try to keep your Statement of Purpose brief

-Your Statement of Purpose explains your motivation for applying for the course, and it should be no longer than one side of A4.
+Your Statement of Purpose explains your motivation for applying for the course and should be between 300-500 words.
 An interesting and well-written statement of purpose showing strong motivation for the course you have chosen can influence the final decision.
 This should be concise and concentrate on why you are interested in the subject you have applied for, how it will influence your career path and why you consider yourself to be a suitable applicant.

 Try to make your statement of purpose interesting and reflect your personality, we have to read a lot of them!

 Make sure your application is filled out to the best of your ability, and that you’ve attached the required documents.
 You won’t be able to go back in and change some sections of the application by yourself, so it’s important to make sure that everything is correct at the time of submitting your application.